7 Introduction to R and the Tidyverse

 Right joins are almost identical to left joins – only x and y have reversed roles.

-7.6.4 Inner join with inner_join
+7.7.4 Inner join with inner_join

-Figure 7.4: Graphical representation of inner join operation.
-Two tables with a shared first column (A B C, and A B D respectively) are merged together to have columns A B C D. Only rows from both table that have exact matches on columns A and B are retained.
+Figure 7.4: Graphical representation of an inner join operation.
+Two tables with a shared first column (A B C, and A B D respectively) are merged together to have columns A B C D. Only rows from both tables that have exact matches on columns A and B are retained.
 The third rows from both tables that had a different value in column B are lost.

 dplyr::inner_join(